cjcmattsson/phpUppgift/README.md

 <br>Greedo: That's the idea...
 I've been looking forward to this for a long time.
 <br>Han Solo: Yeah, I'll bet you have.
 <br>[Han blasts Greedo, then heads out, tossing the bartender a coin]
 <br>Han Solo: Sorry about the mess.

 ## Assignment:
-- Create a simple News Feed containing made up news.
+- Create a simple News Feed containing 10 made up news articles.
-- Create 5 different authors.
-- Each writer should have contributed with 2 articles.
+- Create 5 different authors - each contributes with 2 articles.
+- Have fun.

+## My project
+My project has been influenced by 2 different "institutions"
+- The New York Times
+- Star Wars

-### Tested by: Sebastian Palm,
+### Tested by:
+- Sebastian Palm
+- XXX
+- YYY